DKiyanov/YDK_WEBS/README.md

       return_status TYPE string
       return_data TYPE string.
 ```
 Incoming parameter action_data contains the string with the body of received request.
-Usually it is JSON
+Usually it is JSON.

 Return parameter return_status must contain result status of request processing.
 Usually it is:
 - «OK» - the processing of request was successful, constant YDK_CL_WEBS_ACTION=>STATUS_OK
 - «ERR» - processing of request with error, constant YDK_CL_WEBS_ACTION=>STATUS_ERR.
 In that case parameter return_data **must contain the string with the description of error**.

 Return parameter return_data in the case of successful request processing contains string with the result of request processing.
-Usually it is JSON
+Usually it is JSON.

 ### Class YDK_CL_WEBS_ACTION Abstract for action